 Written by Leslie Pinney Abbey

-As we look back at the results from this election season, we ponder what could have been improved if there were better elected officials in Washington D.C. and in Springfield.
+After every election cycle it seems as though we ponder what could have been improved if there were better elected officials in Washington D.C. and in Springfield.
 The media constantly draws our attention to the national political scene, yet it was Tip O’Neill who said, “All politics is local.”
 When was the last time you voted in your local election?
 If you do vote, how much research do you do to determine the best candidates?

 Who are the people making these decisions?
 They are your neighbors.
 They are no different or better than many others in your cities and towns.
 What sets them apart is their vision for the course of our towns’ and our children’s futures and a willingness to sacrifice their time to help achieve that vision.